You can re-mortgage to pay off your Help to Buy Equity Loan

 Often your existing lender will not offer an attractive deal on the extra funds required.
 Some lenders will limit the loan to value that you can remortgage to as there is a reluctance in the market to allow remortgage to pay off secured loans.

-It is worth therefore considering the whole of the market when remortgaging to pay off your help to buy equity loan and acquire full value of your property.
+It is worth therefore considering the whole of the market when remortgaging to pay off your help to buy equity loan and acquire the full value of your property.